 A new website project for your company can be a daunting task to think about.
-Whether you are updating your existing site, it seems like there are so many things to consider, you may not even know where to start.
+Whether you are updating your existing site or creating a brand new one, it seems like there are so many things to consider, you may not even know where to start.
 But it doesn’t have to be that way!
 Here is a quick checklist to get you thinking about the things that have the most impact.

 Have specific goals for your new site.

 What does the site need to accomplish?
 Does it need to capture sales leads?
 Collect money for a subscription?
 Get the user to pick up the phone and call you?
 Or simply legitimize your company in the eyes of its users?
 Whatever those goals are, be sure to document them before you begin anything else.
 This will inform the planning, design and construction of your new site and will help you to budget how much time and money need to go into it as well.

 Select and purchase a domain name.

 This one seems simple and straightforward, but if you don’t already have a domain name it could be difficult to get the one you really want. .COM addresses aren’t easy to come by these days so be prepared with a few backup choices.
 If someone already owns the domain you really want, don’t despair.
 They may be willing to part with it for a price.
 Find out how to contact them and make them an offer.